The Legal Process In The United States: A Criminal Case

 Please be advised that this summary is not a substitute for legal advice given by a licensed attorney.

-The Basics: There are basically three types of court proceedings: civil, criminal, and administrative.
+There are basically three types of court proceedings: civil, criminal, and administrative.

 If a prosecutor files criminal charges against an individual, this is called a criminal case or criminal proceeding.